OasisDefender/oasis/README.md

 ## Overview

-Oasis Defender is a powerful tool to create unified cross-cloud security.
+Oasis Defender is an advanced solution for creating unified cross-cloud security environment.

 # Installation